arinco-crew-community/automation-anywhere-devops/README.md

 For the purpose of this Sample DevOps pipeline we are using API Key.
 In order to create an API Key, I asked that my user(used for DevOps) has access to Generate API Keys.
 Users in Automation Anywhere are granted access to different features using RBAC which is role-based-access-control.
 So my user is granted a role which can generate API Keys
+Also the API key is only valid by 45 days but this settings can be changed in Automation Anywhere settings.

 ![Generate API Key Permission](GenerateApiKeyPermission.png)